appcircleio/appcircle-docusaurus/docs/self-hosted-runner/manage-pools.md

 :::warning

 When a self-hosted pool is deleted from organization for any reason, its related build profiles will return to `default` pool automatically which is Appcircle cloud.
-So build jobs will go on with Appcircle cloud automatically.
+So build jobs will go on with Appcircle-hosted runners automatically.

 :::